 Celebrating Graduate Education

 The work and research in action of graduate students at Florida State University broadly impacts the campus community and the world around us.
-OGFA initiated the Digital Narratives Project: Grad Impact to capture and amplify the lived experiences of graduate students at FSU.
+The Grad Impact: Digital Narratives Project captures and amplifies the lived graduate student experience at FSU.
 Check out some of our grad student highlights below.